wangyu09/exkaldi/docs/contents/GmmHmm.md

 the path of out file.

 >### .train
-(feat, hmm, alignment, topoFile, numLeaves, tempDir, clusterThresh=-1, lexicons=None)
+(feat, hmm, ali, topoFile, numLeaves, tempDir, clusterThresh=-1, lexicons=None)

 This is a hign-level API to build a decision tree.